suryanshvermaa/create-express-mongo-prod/readme.md

 5. **Features** (Optional): Select additional features:
    - GraphQL with Apollo Server
    - AWS S3 integration for file uploads
-6. **Development Tools** (Optional): Choose development tools:
-   - ESLint for code linting
-   - Prettier for code formatting
+   - BullMQ for queue processing
+   - Socket.io
+   - Kafka
-   - Dockerfile for containerization
+   - Redis
-   - Docker Compose for multi-container setup
-   - Husky for Git hooks

 Note: You don't need to install the package globally.
 The `create` command will automatically download and execute the latest version of the package.